jialeishen/CONTAM-ANT/tutorials/0 - Introduction to ANT components and CONTAM elements.md

     - **gener rate**:
         - Type: Number [Item]
         - Default: 0
-        - Description: The rate at which the contaminant/species is introduced into the zone.
+        - Description: The rate at which the contaminant/species is introduced into the zone ($G$).
 Unit can be changed by right-clicking the component and selecting the desired one.
     - **remov rate**:
         - Type: Number [Item]
         - Default: 0
-        - Description: The rate at which the contaminant/species is removed from the zone.
+        - Description: The rate at which the contaminant/species is removed from the zone ($R$).
 Unit can be changed by right-clicking the component and selecting the desired one.
     - **mult**:
         - Type: Number [Item]
         - Default: 1